-The nights are getting darker and colder, Halloween is over and you’ve eaten way too many sweets so what now?
-There’s another fun festive treat instore on the first weekend of November before you can start looking towards Christmas, and that’s Guy Fawkes Night.
+The nights are getting darker and colder, Halloween is over, and you’ve eaten too many sweets, so what now?
+There’s another fun, festive treat in-store on the first weekend of November before you can start looking towards Christmas: Guy Fawkes Night.
 A celebration full of fun, fire, and fireworks with a dark history of plotting.
-Read on for the history of Guy Fawkes Night and learn what cities around England offer some of the best Guy Fawkes night events.
+Read on for the history of Guy Fawkes Night and learn what cities around England offer some of the best Guy Fawkes Night events.

 What is Guy Fawkes Night?

-Guy Fawkes Night is a celebration of the failure of the Gunpowder Plot which was a plot to kill King James I in 1605.
-The date of the 5th of November was set by King James as a celebration of his deliverance as he escaped the plot.
+Guy Fawkes Night is a celebration of the failure of the Gunpowder Plot, a plot to kill King James I in 1605.
+King James set the date of 5 November to celebrate his deliverance as he escaped the plot.

 So, where does Guy Fawkes come in?
 You may be surprised to find that Guy Fawkes was not the leader of the Gunpowder Plot, and he did not come up with the idea.
-The leader of the gunpowder plot was a man called Robert Catesby who was disillusioned with the government due to their treatment of Catholics under Protestant King James’ rule.
-Catesby organised a group of plotters who felt similar including Guy Fawkes.
+The leader of the gunpowder plot was a man named Robert Catesby, who was disillusioned with the government due to their treatment of Catholics under Protestant King James’ rule.
+Catesby organized a group of plotters who felt similar, including Guy Fawkes.

-The plot was simple, they carried barrels of gunpowder across the river in boats smuggling them into a chamber under the parliament chambers where the King would sit.
-Thirty four barrels of gunpowder were placed in the chamber and hit under piles of wood.
+The plot was simple: they carried barrels of gunpowder across the river in boats, smuggling them into a chamber under the parliament chambers where the King would sit.
+Thirty-four barrels of gunpowder were placed in the chamber and hit under wood piles.
 It was Guy Fawkes’ job to light the slow fuses and escape across the river while parliament blew up behind him.
-Probably would have looked like an action film if it weren’t for a very interesting letter sent to Lord Monteagle.
+Probably would have looked like an action film if it weren’t for a fascinating letter sent to Lord Monteagle.

-Lord Monteagle was scheduled to attend parliament the night of the gunpowder plot but earlier that day received a letter.
+Lord Monteagle was scheduled to attend parliament the night of the gunpowder plot but received a letter earlier that day.
 This letter told him that he should not attend as parliament would receive a ‘blow’ and would not know who their enemies were.
-Lord Monteagle immediately reported this letter to the King and from them on the plot was ruined.
-The Captain of the Kings Guard ordered a search of parliament and who did they find?
-None other than Guy Fawkes, and thirty four barrels of gunpowder.
+Lord Monteagle immediately reported this letter to the King, and from them on, the plot was ruined.
+The Captain of the King’s Guard ordered a search of parliament, and who did they find?
+None other than Guy Fawkes and thirty-four barrels of gunpowder.

 When Are Guy Fawkes Night Events Held?

-Guy Fawkes Night is on the 5th of November, the date Guy Fawkes was discovered planting gunpowder under parliament.
-Some Guy Fawkes Night Events are held on the first Saturday of November to keep them family friendly if the 5th falls mid-week.
+Guy Fawkes Night is on 5 November, when Guy Fawkes was discovered planting gunpowder under parliament.
+Some Guy Fawkes Night Events are held on the first Saturday of November to keep them family-friendly if the 5th falls mid-week.
 The date of the plot is remembered in the poem about the events:

 Remember, remember, the 5th of November